 "William the Conqueror" invaded England, he brought with

 him the custom of adopting surnames.
 However it took over 250 years

 before the practice became widespread in England, especially among

 the middle and lower classes.
 According to Ewen in Early Surnames of Devonshire, surnames in Devon, as elsewhere in England, became prevalent in cities and towns sooner than in rural areas.
 In general they were used in the East and South of England before the North and West.
 By the year 1332, about 40% of Devon had NOT adopted hereditary surnames (p.4).
-We have 6 Whetene or similar surnames in Devon in the 1332 Lay Subsidy Rolls.
+We have 1 de Wheddene in the 1327 Lay Subsidy Rolls of Somerset and 6 Whetene or similar surnames in Devon in the 1332 Lay Subsidy Rolls.

 In the original version of the article I wrote: "It is probably impossible to

 know if the original 'le Whetene' was an Englishman, a

 Norman or perhaps of mixed heritage.
 He could have been a Norman who

 adopted the name in England or an Englishman who took the name for